eric-harms/.github.io/index.md

 ## Welcome to GitHub Pages

-a small CDN for my MIS-141 class.
+A tiny CDN to host some files for my MIS-141 class.